EventStore/documentation/docs/cloud/use/README.md

 Event Store Cloud deploys EventStoreDB clusters on a project-level VPC (network).
 By peering that network with your own VPC at the same cloud provider, you get access to the EventStoreDB cluster provisioned and managed by Event Store Cloud.
 Normally, your Ops engineers would be able to configure the routing and allow connecting to EventStoreDB clusters in the cloud.

+Currently, peering links have the following limitations:
+- For one peering link you can only specify a single IP range.
+It means that if your own cloud network has multiple IP ranges, you can only peer one of those.
+Workloads, which use other IP ranges, won't be able to access managed ESDB instances.
+- For Azure, peering links have the "Allow gateway transit" [property](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview#gateways-and-on-premises-connectivity) disabled.
+As the peering link is created from Event Store Cloud side, you cannot change this property.
+It means that the workload must be connected to the peered VN to access the managed ESDB instance.

+We are addressing the limitations listed above in the coming releases of Event Store Cloud.

 ### TailScale

 Another options to connect to the cloud cluster is to use a third-party VPN offering, which might be easier to use.
 One example would [TailScale](https://tailscale.com), which is a [WireGuard®](https://www.wireguard.com/) based mesh VPN.
 In addition to the basic functionality of connecting devices in a mesh network, TailGate also allows connecting a subnet to the private VPN.
 For that, you'd need to provision a VM in the cloud, which is connected to the network peered with Event Store Cloud network.
 Since that machine would be able to access the EventStoreDB cluster, by configuring the TailScale [subnet routing](https://tailscale.com/kb/1019/subnets) you will also make the cluster accessible for all users of your TailScale network.